 An infected tooth is a serious condition and must be treated promptly to avoid tooth loss and the spreading of infection to other teeth.
-If you are concerned about an infected or abscessed tooth, we urge you to contact your Sacramento dentists at Midtown Dental promptly to discuss root canal treatment.
+If you are concerned about an infected or abscessed tooth, we urge you to contact your Local Sacramento Dentist at Midtown Dental promptly to discuss root canal treatment.

 Tooth Decay & Root Canals